-(2) For the purpose of this Instrument, a person (first person) is considered to control another person (second person) if

-(a) the first person beneficially owns or directly or indirectly exercises control or direction over securities of the second person carrying votes which, if exercised, would entitle the first person to elect a majority of the directors of the second person, unless that first person holds the voting securities only to secure an obligation,

-(b) the second person is a partnership, other than a limited partnership, and the first person holds more than 50% of the interests of the partnership, or

-(c) the second person is a limited partnership and the general partner of the limited partnership is the first person.
+- 1.(2) For the purposes of this Instrument, an issuer is affiliated with another issuer if - (a) one of them is the subsidiary of the other, or - (b) each of them is controlled by the same person or company. - 1.(3) For the purposes of this Instrument, a person (first person) is considered to control another person (second person) if - (a) the first person beneficially owns or directly or indirectly exercises control or direction over securities of the second person carrying votes that, if exercised, would entitle the first person to elect a majority of the directors of the second person, unless that first person holds the voting securities only to secure an obligation, - (b) the second person is a partnership, other than a limited partnership, and the first person holds more than 50% of the interests of the partnership, or - (c) the second person is a limited partnership and the general partner of the limited partnership is the first person.

-Special Rules - Alberta, British Columbia, Ontario, Québec and Saskatchewan
+Special application - Alberta, British Columbia, Ontario, Québec and Saskatchewan

-- 2. (1) In Alberta, a completed Form 45-110F1 Offering Document relied on under this Instrument is designated to be an offering memorandum under securities legislation. - (2) In British Columbia, a completed Form 45-110F1 Offering Document required to be made available to a purchaser under the exemption from the prospectus requirement in this

-Instrument is a prescribed disclosure document for purposes of section 132.1 of the Securities Act (British Columbia).

-- (3) In Ontario, an issuer that distributes securities in reliance on the exemption in section 5 is prescribed as a market participant under the Securities Act (Ontario). - (4) In Saskatchewan, a completed Form 45-110F1 Offering Document relied on under this Instrument is an offering memorandum under securities legislation. - (5) In Québec, - (a) a completed Form 45-110F1 Offering Document and a completed Form 45-110F2 Risk Acknowledgement made available to purchasers in accordance with this Instrument must be drawn up in French only or in French and English; - (b) a funding portal that has relied on the exemption in section 3 is a market participant determined by regulation for the purpose of section 151.1.1 of the Securities Act (chapter V-1.1); and - (c) a completed Form 45-110F1 Offering Document and materials that are made available to purchasers in accordance with this Instrument are documents authorized by the Autorité des marchés financiers for use in lieu of a prospectus.
+- 2.(1) In Alberta, an offering document that is provided under section 5 is designated to be an offering memorandum under securities legislation. - 2.(2) In British Columbia, an offering document that is provided under paragraph 5(1)(h) is a prescribed disclosure document for purposes of section 132.1 of the Securities Act (British Columbia). - 2.(3) In Ontario, an issuer that distributes securities under section 5 is prescribed as a market participant under the Securities Act (Ontario). - 2.(4) In Saskatchewan, an offering document that is provided under section 5 is an offering memorandum under securities legislation. - 2.(5) In Québec,

+- (a) an offering document that is provided under section 5 and a Form 45-110F2 Risk Acknowledgement made available to purchasers in accordance with this Instrument must be drawn up in French only or in French and English, - (b) a funding portal that has relied on the exemption under section 3 is a market participant determined by regulation for the purpose of section 151.1.1 of the Securities Act (Québec), - (c) an offering document that is provided under section 5 and materials that are made available to purchasers in accordance with this Instrument are documents authorized by the Autorité des marchés financiers for use in lieu of a prospectus, and - (d) "trade", in this Instrument, means any of the following activities: - (i) the activities described in the definition of "dealer" in section 5 of the Securities Act (Québec), including the following activities: - (A) the sale or disposition of a security by onerous title, whether the terms of payment be on margin, instalment or otherwise, but does not include a transfer or the giving in guarantee of securities in connection with a debt or the purchase of a security, except as provided under subparagraph (ii); - (B) participation as a trader in any transaction in a security through the facilities of an exchange or a quotation and trade reporting system; - (C) the receipt by a registrant of an order to buy or sell a security; - (ii) a transfer or the giving in guarantee of securities of an issuer from the holdings of a control person in connection with a debt.

-PART 2 EXEMPTION FROM THE DEALER REGISTRATION REQUIREMENT
+PART 2 - EXEMPTION FROM THE DEALER REGISTRATION REQUIREMENT